 Beads Kit

-Like the Rainbow Loom, this bead lit will encourage creating patterns, counting, engineering, and problem-solving – and you can find opportunities for all of it in a bead kit.
+Like the Rainbow Loom, this bead kit will encourage creating patterns, counting, engineering, and problem-solving, and you can find opportunities for all of them in a bead kit.
 Gift this early in the holiday season and give your big kid the tools to make gifts for their friends and loved ones!

 Hey Clay Kit

-This is similar to air-dry clay, but more for a child focusing on small details when creating.
-Strengthen their hand muscles and enjoy time at home.
+This clay kit is similar to air-dry clay but more suited to children who focus on small details when creating.
+It will strengthen their hand muscles, improve fine motor skills, and allow them to enjoy time at home.
 This clay kit comes in 11 colors.

 Air-Dry Clay

 Like the bead kit, this material has endless possibilities for creating, problem-solving, and fun.
-Small hands can easily manipulate it out of the container, but you could also add some simple design tools – even cast-off playdough tools would work fine.
-The creation takes about three days to dry on your counter, and then kids can paint them.
-This is another excellent way for kids to make unique holiday gifts or even their toys and decorations!
+Small hands can easily manipulate it out of the container, but you could also add some simple design tools—even cast-off playdough tools would work fine.
+The creation takes about three days to dry on your counter, and then kids can paint it.
+This is another excellent way for kids to make unique holiday gifts, toys, and decorations!

 Scratch and Sketch Books

-Take these to go, or use them for quiet time before bed.
-Scratch off the black to see a colorful surprise.
+You can take these to go or use them for quiet time before bed.
+Scratch off the black to reveal a colorful surprise.
 My creative six-year-old always looks forward to a new variation when his book is complete.

 Shrinky Dinks Jewelry Set